jayminwest/project-mosaic-template/ai_docs/implementation-plan.md

       - `plan_type`: Must be exactly "free", "premium", or "enterprise"
       - `features`: Comma-separated list of features or individual feature_1, feature_2, etc.
       - `limit_xxx`: Resource limits for the plan (optional)
+    - Fix infinite refresh issue by adding fetch attempt tracking
+    - Resolve Supabase client initialization issues
+    - Add hydration mismatch prevention with isMounted state
-  - **Status**: ✅ Resolved - Fixed by updating the hook and Edge Function
+  - **Status**: ✅ Resolved - Fixed by updating the hook and Edge Function with proper Promise handling

+- **Stripe Product Retrieval**: The Edge Function was returning empty plan objects despite correctly processing Stripe products.
+  - **Solution**:
+    - Fix Promise handling in the Edge Function to properly await all promises
+    - Add more detailed logging to diagnose issues
+    - Implement robust fallback plan mechanism
+    - Ensure proper filtering of null values
+    - Fix Supabase API key configuration
+  - **Status**: ✅ Resolved - Fixed by improving Promise handling in the Edge Function

 - **Supabase RPC Function Connection**: The profile update functionality using Supabase RPC functions is not working correctly.
   - **Solution**: Debug the connection to the Supabase RPC function, ensure proper permissions are set, and verify the function is correctly deployed.